regebro/prehistoric-python/presentation.rst

 .. note::

     Buuuut, the comparison function compares pairs, and the longer the list is, the more possible pairings is there.

-    Jarret Hardie in the sadly defunct Python Magazine wrote an article on this and this is his numbers, and they sound reasonable.
-You see that long lists quickly gets very slow to sort.
+You see that long lists have a lot more calls per item.

 ----

 .. code:: python

-    candidates.sort(key=lambda a: a[1], reverse=True)
+    vs = sorted(vs, key=lambda a: a[1], reverse=True)

 .. note::